Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 > and [`std::forward_list`](https://en.cppreference.com/w/cpp/container/forward_list)
 > for simpler insertion complexity.

 Byte-strings can take form of many data structures.
 Arrays will be faster to operate on but potentially slower to build.
-Linked lists will be quick to build and slower to operate.
+Linked lists will be easy to build and slower to operate.
 For this reason our dialogue system builds linked lists at the start of the game and operates over them during dialogue.
-Maps are surprisingly fast for how feature rich they are; we use maps to title and track the individual dialogue byte-strings.
+Maps are surprisingly fast for how feature rich they are; we use maps to title and track the dialogue byte-strings.

+Dialogue will be running our virtual machine sparsely, only when the player clicks through text, so performance when running is typically wasted effort.

 <!-- vim: set cc=80: -->
 <!-- vim: set spell: -->